 - I. Call the Meeting to Order

 - II.
 Opening Speech by the Chair

 - III.
 Report Items

-- (I) 2022 Business Report
+- (I) 2023 Business Report.

-- (II) Report on the Audit Committee's review report on the 2022 business report, financial statements and earnings distribution proposal
+- (II) To report the Audit Committee's review report on the company's financial statements for the fiscal year 2023.

-- (iii) Report on the distribution of remuneration to employees and directors for 2022.
+- (iii) Report on the distribution of remuneration to employees and directors for 2023.

-- (IV) Report on the distribution of cash dividends for 2022.
+- (IV) Report on the distribution of cash dividends for 2023.

-- (V) Amendments to the "Corporate operates with integrity Practice Principles,"

-"Corporate Governance Practice Principles," "Procedures of the Board of Directors" of the Company

 - IV.
 Proposal Item

-- (I) 2022 Business Report and Financial Statements
+- (I) 2023 Business Report and Financial Statements.

-- (II) 2022 Earnings Distribution Proposal
+- (II) 2023 Earnings Distribution Proposal.

-- V. Election Item : Co-opt of Independent Directors of the Company.
+- V. Discuss proposals : Discussion on the proposal to amend the "Rules of Procedure for Shareholder Meetings."

 - VI.
 Extraordinary Motions

 - VII.
 Adjournment